albertqi/randmst/README.md

 ![Max edge weights for Euclidean MSTs](./assets/max_edge_weight_234.png)

 While we could just use the trendlines as our function $w(n,\,d)$, the maximum edge weights seem to follow roughly the same shape, meaning there should be one function $w(n,\,d)$ that simultaneously captures 2, 3, and 4 dimensions.
-According to Penrose's paper on "The longest edge of the random minimal spanning tree", we can conclude that $(w,\,d)$ might be the following:
+According to Penrose's paper on ["The longest edge of the random minimal spanning tree"](https://doi.org/10.1214/aoap/1034625335), we can conclude that $w(n,\,d)$ might be the following:

 $$w(n,\,d)=\left(\dfrac{\log_2 n}{\pi n}\right)^{1/d}\text{ for Euclidean MSTs with dimension }d$$